 - Stability and security in personal life

-ISTJ personality types tend to be drained by...
+ISTJ personality types tend to be stressed and drained by...

 - Lack of structure in a work environment